-- Futures, Regulatory Frames and Technological Fixes (Hart Publishing 2008).
+Futures, Regulatory Frames and Technological Fixes (Hart Publishing 2008).
 Thomas H Cormen, Algorithms Unlocked (MIT Press 2013); Tarleton Gillespie, 'The Relevance of Algorithms' in Tarleton Gillespie, Pablo Boczkowski, and Kirsten Foot (eds.)
-Media Technologies (Cambridge, MA: MIT Press 2014). - 13 Yeung (n 1).
+Media Technologies (Cambridge, MA: MIT Press 2014).

-The use of these new types of algorithms initiates a social and organisational change process, known as algorithmization.
-Algorithmization goes hand in hand with datafication and results in a fundamental transformation of organisations and societies.
-This means that algorithmization stretches far beyond the use of technology but affects expertise, information relations, organisational structure and policy, as well as monitoring and evaluation.
+The use of these new types of algorithms initiates a social and organisational change process, known as algorithmization.17 Algorithmization goes hand in hand with datafication and results in a fundamental transformation of organisations and societies.18 This means that algorithmization stretches far beyond the use of technology but affects expertise, information relations, organisational structure and policy, as well as monitoring and evaluation.19

 The algorithmization perspective entails that studying technology in regulation and governance should encompass more than the technological artefacts themselves.
-Studying technology should include organisational structures and policies, information streams and relations, as well as knowledge and expertise; all in relation to ICT.
-This perspective is reflected in Orlikowski's notion of the duality of technology, which conceptualizes technology as 'the product of human action, while it also assumes structural properties.
-On the one hand, this means that actors who are embedded in existing social contexts construct technology physically and socially.
-Thus, technology is a product with meanings and ideas about how it will be used.
-On the other hand, once technology is developed and used, it appears as an object that structures, thus enables and constrains, action.
-Only if human actors continuously use the technology, it is created and maintained as structure.
+Studying technology should include organisational structures and policies, information streams and relations, as well as knowledge and expertise; all in relation to ICT.20 This perspective is reflected in Orlikowski's notion of the duality of technology, which conceptualizes technology as 'the product of human action, while it also assumes structural properties.21 On the one hand, this means that actors who are embedded in existing social contexts construct technology is developed and used, it appears as an object that structures, thus enables and constrains, action.
+Only if human actors continuously use the technology, it is created and maintained as structure.22

-Consequently, technologies, just as organisations, constitute and are constituted by human action.
-Both can be regarded as institutions in the sociological sense: 'more-or-less taken-for-granted repetitive social behaviour that is underpinned by normative systems and cognitive understandings that give meaning to social exchange and thus enable self-reproducing social order'.
-In both institutional contexts, technology and organisation, human action produces and perpetuates three basic elements: meanings, norms, and power relations.
-These elements can serve as analytical categories for
+Consequently, technologies, just as organisations, constitute and are constituted by human action.23 Both can be regarded as institutions in the sociological sense: 'more-or-less taken-for-granted repetitive social behaviour that is underpinned by normative systems and cognitive understandings that give meaning to social exchange and thus enable self-reproducing social order'.24 In both institutional contexts, technology and organisation, human action produces and perpetuates three basic elements: meanings, norms, and power relations.25 These elements can serve as analytical categories for